aflaxman/dp_2020_census/plugged_text.md

 Counties displayed the same general pattern, but there are fewer counties and they typically have less empty strata, so it was not as pronounced.
 The size of this bias again decreased as a function of
-$\epsilon$.  homogeneity index 0 had bias of -103.7 people for $\epsilon = 0.25$, -33.9 people for
+$\epsilon$.
+Homogeneity index 0 had bias of -103.7 people for $\epsilon = 0.25$, -33.9 people for
 $\epsilon = 1.0$, and -10.4 people for $\epsilon =
 4.0$; while homogeneity index 22 had bias of 23.4